tomgp/words/_posts/2019-10-28-halloween.md

 ---

 Finished a couple of books that I don't have anything to say about.
-I've made some bad choices recently -- I haven't stayed true to my own predilictions.
+I've made some bad choices recently -- I haven't stayed true to my own predilections.
 Right now I'd prefer to read an interesting bad book than something blandly competent, October has been a month of bland competency (in terms of the books I've chosen to read, not in terms of our government natch).

 ---

 I've had occasion to write some PHP recently.
-Whenever I type `<?php` I _ALLWAYS_ sing ["PHP!
+Whenever I type `<?php` I _ALWAYS_ sing ["PHP!
 A PC PHYRRIC VICTORY!"](https://www.youtube.com/watch?v=FDMHvXJn0aM) to myself.

 ---